o2ps/SlimNetteBridge/README.md

 This package helps you quickly build a [Slim Framework](https://www.slimframework.com) application, utilizing the power of [Nette DI container](https://github.com/nette/di).

+## THIS PACKAGE IS NO LONGER MAINTAINED!

+As suggested in [#6](https://github.com/o2ps/SlimNetteBridge/issues/6), you can use [slimapi/slimapi](https://github.com/slimapi/slimapi) instead.

 ## Installation and requirements

 ```bash